ricardonunes-la/Power-BI-Dashboard-Portfolio/pet-shop-gatitos.md

 **Gatitos Pet Shop Overview**

-The project aims to develop a dashboard for Petshop Gatito, a fictional company, addressing its specific needs.
-The main focus is to understand and visualize the business's revenue over the years, analyzing growth and identifying adjustment opportunities.
+This project is part of the training obtained at [Alura](https://www.alura.com.br/).
+The main objective is to develop a dashboard for Petshop Gatito, a fictional company, addressing its specific needs.
+The primary focus is to comprehend and visualize the business's revenue over the years, analyze growth trends, and identify opportunities for adjustments.

 **Key Requirements:**